sysco-middleware/sysco-middleware.github.io/_posts/2018-07-27-GettingStartedWithProtobufGrpc.md

         // 1.
 Creating a gRPC channel
         final ManagedChannel channel = ManagedChannelBuilder
                 .forAddress("localhost", 8080)      // Set host and port
-                .usePlaintext(true)                 // This setting should be used in dev.
+                .usePlaintext()                     // This setting should be used in dev.
 In prod, this should be replaced with TLS/Certificate
                 .build();

         // 2.
 Create a synchronous stub